On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The Weyl problem for unbounded surfaces in anti-de Sitter

+We now consider the similar relation between $K$-surfaces and landslides.
 For $K$-surfaces, a similar statement can be made, with earthquakes replaced by landslides.
 However measured laminations have to be replaced by quasi-symmetric maps.
 The construction requires some care, and begins with the definition of the landslides on $\cQS\times \cQS$, generalizing (in a not completely direct way) the definition in \cite{cyclic} for closed surfaces.
 We recall the definition here, basically repeating material from \cite[\S 8]{cyclic}, with notations a bit better adapted to our purpose.

 Let $u,u^*\in \cQS$.
 Then $u^*\circ u^{-1}$ is quasi-symmetric.
 It follows (using the main result in \cite{maximal}) that there exists a unique quasi-conformal minimal Lagrangian diffeomorphism $w:\HH^2\to \HH^2$ such that $\partial w=u^*\circ u^{-1}$.